At a Glance: Best AR-15 Muzzle Brakes

 |VG6 Precision – Gamma 65 Muzzle Brake 6.5 Creedmoor||View Latest Price|

 Most AR-15s come with some type of muzzle device.
-Although it could be a flash hider or a compensator, muzzle brakes are the most common.
+It could be a flash hider or an AR-15 compensator; muzzle brakes are the most common.
 There are also combinations of two of the three.
-In this article, we will focus both on muzzle brakes as well as compensator/muzzle brake hybrids.
+In this article, we will focus both on the AR-15 muzzle brakes and compensator/muzzle brake hybrids.
 The primary function of a muzzle brake is to lower and limit recoil and muzzle rise by redirecting gasses that escape from the muzzle of your gun.

-Here’s our list of the top AR15 muzzle brakes on the market today.
+Here’s our list of the best muzzle brakes on the market today.
 Whatever you need, we’re sure you’ll it below.

 VG6 Precision AR-15 Gamma 556 Muzzle Brake 5.56